HannahHuckstep/PhlashNAMe/index.md

 ### Neighbourhood Analysis

 With this function we can prioritize neighbourhoods of signalling.
 In order to prioritize important neighbourhoods, the Empirical False Discovery rate was determined for each mapped neighbourhood.
 Pre-calculated distributions have been calculated for each neighbourhood of varying sizes in which you can compare your mapped data to.
 As explained above, qPhos is a database holding 554 different phosphoproteomic experiments accross 137 human cell lines. qPhos was sampled from used to ... ???? bootstrap ? something something.
+Can generate your own bkgd distributions with this func : ``` ``` be sure to use the same depth, and approximate experiment size.
+Also may want to use a super computer as the compute needed is very intensive.

 Using the example data from earlier these are the function inputs:
 ```